pymupdf/PyMuPDF/docs/page.rst

             `This <https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/jupyter-notebooks/partial-ocr.ipynb>`_ Jupyter notebook walks through an example for using OCR textpages.

-   .. method:: get_drawings()
+   .. method:: get_drawings(extended=False)

       * New in v1.18.0
       * Changed in v1.18.17
       * Changed in v1.19.0: add "seqno" key, remove "clippings" key
       * Changed in v1.19.1: "color" / "fill" keys now always are either are RGB tuples or ``None``.
 This resolves issues caused by exotic colorspaces.
       * Changed in v1.19.2: add an indicator for the *"orientation"* of the area covered by an "re" item.
+      * Changed in v1.21.2: add new key ``"layer"`` which contains the name of the Optional Content Group of the path (or ``None``).
+Add parameter ``extended`` to also return clipping paths.

       Return the draw commands of the page.
 These are instructions which draw lines, rectangles, quadruples or curves, including properties like colors, transparency, line width and dashing, etc.

       :returns: a list of dictionaries.
 Each dictionary item contains one or more single draw commands belonging together: they have the same properties (colors, dashing, etc.).
-This is called a **"path"** in PDF, but the method **works for all document types**.
+This is called a **"path"** in PDF, so we adopted that name here, but the method **works for all document types**.

       The path dictionary has been designed to be compatible with class :ref:`Shape`.
 There are the following keys: